kellycode/flag-waving/README.md

 Based on the Animation / Cloth Three.js experiment at https://threejs.org/examples/#webgl_animation_cloth

-Organized the code to make it less cluttered and used classes.
+Organized the code to make it less cluttered and use classes.

-Adapted the cloth to be pinned on any of four sides
+Adapted the cloth to be pinned on any of the four sides.